boundary/tsi-lab/README.md

 ## Virtual Machine

-The virtual machine environment is configured using vagrant.
+The virtual machine environment is configured using vagrant, so it requires the prerequistes listed in the next section.

 ### Prerequisites